Installer Directory

 Read Time : 4 Minutes

-What is a Geothermal Heat Pump
+What is a Geothermal Heat Pump?
+A UK Guide

 Geothermal heat pumps are also known as ground source heat pumps, and it can work as an excellent form of central heating for your home.
 It’s a much greener way to produce heat, and it can really save you money on your energy bills as well.
 Of course, installation can come with a hefty price tag as well.
 Before you make any decisions about this great and efficient form of heating, however, make sure you read this excellent little guide.